Trontor/INFO30005-2019-fd/README.md

   #### Account

   Upon registration, several fields (email, display name, password, confirm password) are mandatory, while other fields (avatar, bio, age, school etc.) are optional.
-All profile information, except display name which can only be set once during registration, can be customised in [profile](#Profile) page if user wish to do so after registration.
+All profile information, except display name which can only be set once during registration, can be customised in dashboard if user wish to do so after registration.

+  Once logged in, students/teachers will be redirected to a dashboard.
+The dashboard is used for kids to complete courses, view their progress, participate in events/competitions etc. It will also be used by teachers to track student progress, manage student accounts, set up leaderboard etc. Dashboard for Student and Teacher will be slightly different.

   #### User profile

   There are several fields metioned previously in [Account](#Account) section.
 Extra user profile details will be stored in database.
 These are listed below:

   - Role, integer value, either one of
-    - 0 - Platform Manager: complete access control
+    - 0 - Platform manager: has complete access control of the website.
+For statistical usage.
-    - 1 - Community Manager: Role 2, **plus** the ability to approve the request to create a community and manage communities
+    - 1 - Student: normal user
-    - 2 - Parent Account: Role 3, **plus** the ability to manage and control their children's account
+    - 2 - Teacher: normal user, **plus** the ability to access status of students in his/her classroom
-    - 3 - Kid Account: Normal user
   - [Stars](#Stars), integer value
   - Bio, string value, up to 50 characters
   - Creation Timestamp